bluesky/tiled/docs/source/explanations/security.md

 }
 ```

-The body includes a JWT access token with a short (15 minute) lifetime.
-Refresh
+The response body includes an access token with a short (15 minute) lifetime.
-tokens are planned but not yet implemented.
+Refresh tokens are planned but not yet implemented.

-The JWTs are signed using a secret key that is generated at server startup.
+The access tokens are signed using a secret key that, by default, is generated
-Set the secret manually to ensure that tokens remain valid after a server
+automatically at server startup.
+Set the secret manually to ensure that existing
-restart, or across horizontally-scaled deployments of multiple servers.
+tokens remain valid after a server restart or across horizontally-scaled
+deployments of multiple servers.

 ```{note}